Nikiforos Vrettakos

 Nikiforos Vrettakos (Νικηφόρος Βρεττάκος; 1 January 1912 – 4 August 1991) was a Greek writer and poet.

 Biography

 Nikephoros Vrettakos was born in the village of Krokees, near Sparta, Laconia, but originated from Mani.
 He published his first collection of poems, Under Shadows and Lights, in 1929, at the age of seventeen.
 That same year he moved to Athens to attend university, but left after a year to take a series of jobs as a clerk in various businesses.
 In 1937 he began a thirty-year career in the Greek Civil Service, also seeing combat service in the Greco-Italian War during this period.
-In 1967 he responded to the takeover of Greece by a military dictatorship by going into self-imposed exile in Switzerland and Italy, where he remained until returning to Greece in 1974.
-He also wrote a poem about Kostas Georgakis, the student who set himself ablaze in Genoa as a protest against the junta.
+In 1967 he responded to the takeover of Greece by a military dictatorship by going into self-imposed exile in Switzerland and Italy, where he remained until returning to Greece in 1974..
+In April 1970 he arrived in Palermo, where he remained for most of the following years until 1974.
+His Sicilian period represented an important chapter in both his personal life and his literary activity.

+Vrettakos came to Palermo following an invitation from the Greek scholar Bruno Lavagnini, then president of the Sicilian Institute of Byzantine and Neo-Hellenic Studies.
+Lavagnini involved him in the preparation of the Modern Greek–Italian Dictionary, an important lexicographical project to which Vrettakos contributed extensively.
+He worked closely with the Institute and with a circle of Italian scholars of Greek language and literature, while continuing his own poetic and literary activity.

+Vrettakos was also associated with other members of the Sicilian Greek-studies community, including Vincenzo Pecoraro, Salvatore Nicosia and Renata Lavagnini.
+Their testimonies were subsequently used to recall aspects of the poet’s life in Palermo.